Supported Shoulderstand

 Variations:

-Once you are comfortable in Sarvangasana, then try the one-legged variation known as Eka Pada Sarvangasana, pronounced "ACHE-ah PAH-dah."
+Once you are comfortable in Sarvangasana, try the one-legged variation known as Eka Pada Sarvangasana, pronounced "ACHE-ah PAH-dah."
 The Sanskrit word eka means "one," and pada means "foot."

 Get free estimates from yoga classes near you.